mohomar84/ToDoListJetApp/README.md

 # ToDo List Jet

-**About **
+**About**

-To Do Lis Jet App is Fronend Based on Oracle Jet open source JavaScript libraries.
+To Do Lis Jet App is frontend based on Oracle Jet open source javaScript libraries.
-The application Backend in based on Java Spring Boot.
+The application backend in based on Java Spring Boot.

 **Installing**

-Make sure you have Nodjs intalled and then install oracle Jet
+Make sure you have Nodjs installed and then install oracle Jet

-* *npm install -g @oracle/ojet-cli * *
+* *npm install -g @oracle/ojet-cli* *

 **Run the Test**

-Download the application source and locate the application in your code editor or termanl and run the command
+Download the application source and locate the application in your code editor or  terminal and run the command

-* *ojet serve * *
+* *ojet serve* *

 **Related GitHub Projects**